African wild dog: Evolution

-The African wild dog possesses the most specialized adaptations among the canids for coat colour, diet, and for pursuing its prey through its cursorial (running) ability.
-It possesses a graceful skeleton, and the loss of the first digit on its forefeet increases its stride and speed.
-This adaptation allows it to pursue prey across open plains for long distances.
-The teeth are generally carnassial-shaped, and its premolars are the largest relative to body size of any living carnivoran except for the spotted hyena.
+The African wild dog possesses the most specialized adaptations among the canids for coat colour and diet and for pursuing its prey through its cursorial (running) ability.
+It has a graceful skeleton, and the loss of the first digit on its forefeet increases its stride and speed.
+This adaptation allows it to pursue prey across open terrain for long distances.
+The teeth are generally carnassial-shaped and its premolars are the largest relative to body size of any living carnivoran with the exception of the spotted hyena.
 On the lower carnassials (first lower molars), the talonid has evolved to become a cutting blade for flesh-slicing, with a reduction or loss of the post-carnassial molars.
-This adaptation also occurs in two other hypercarnivores – the dhole and the bush dog.
-The African wild dog exhibits one of the most varied coat colours among the mammals.
+This adaptation also occurs in the two other hypercarnivorous canids – the dhole and the bush dog.
+The African wild dog exhibits one of the most varied coat colours among mammals.
 Individuals differ in patterns and colours, indicating a diversity of the underlying genes.
-The purpose of these coat patterns may be an adaptation for communication, concealment, or temperature regulation.
-In 2019, a study indicated that the lycaon lineage diverged from Cuon and Canis 1.7 million years ago through this suite of adaptations, and these occurred at the same time as large ungulates (its prey) diversified.
+The purpose of these coat patterns may be an adaptation for communication, concealment or temperature regulation.
+In 2019 a study indicated that the lycaon lineage diverged from Cuon and Canis 1.7 million years ago through this suite of adaptations, and these occurred at the same time as large ungulates (its prey) diversified.
+The findings also suggest that the African wild dog is largely isolated from gene transfer with other canid species.

-The oldest L. pictus fossil dates back to 200,000 years ago and was found in HaYonim Cave, Israel.
-The evolution of the African wild dog is poorly understood due to the scarcity of fossil finds.
+The oldest African wild dog fossil dates back to 200,000 years ago and was found in HaYonim Cave, Israel.
+The evolution of the African wild dog is poorly understood owing to the scarcity of fossil finds.
 Some authors consider the extinct Canis subgenus Xenocyon as ancestral to both the genus Lycaon and the genus Cuon, which lived throughout Eurasia and Africa from the Early Pleistocene to the early Middle Pleistocene.
 Others propose that Xenocyon should be reclassified as Lycaon.
 The species Canis (Xenocyon) falconeri shared the African wild dog's absent first metacarpal (dewclaw), though its dentition was still relatively unspecialised.
-This connection was rejected by one author because C. (X.) falconeri lacks metacarpal, which is a poor indication of phylogenetic closeness to the African wild dog, and the dentition was too different to imply ancestry.
+This connection was rejected by one author because C. (X.) falconeri's lack of the first metacarpal is a poor indication of phylogenetic closeness to the African wild dog, and the dentition was too different to imply ancestry.

-Another ancestral candidate is the Plio-Pleistocene L. sekowei of South Africa on the basis of distinct accessory cusps on its premolars and anterior accessory cuspids on its lower premolars.
+Another ancestral candidate is the Plio-Pleistocene Lycaon sekowei of South Africa on the basis of distinct accessory cusps on its premolars and anterior accessory cuspids on its lower premolars.
 These adaptions are found only in Lycaon among living canids, which shows the same adaptations to a hypercarnivorous diet.
 L. sekowei had not yet lost the first metacarpal absent in L. pictus and was more robust than the modern species, having 10% larger teeth.